 In the following Figure 77, the simulated coherence and spectrum are estimated by using many time series in one turbulence box.
 The non-Gaussian turbulence box has coherence and spectrum that are similar to the Gaussian turbulence box.
 The major difference lies in the lowest frequency in the turbulence box.
-The non-Gaussian turbulence and less energy in the lowest frequency compared to the Gaussian turbulence box.
+The non-Gaussian turbulence box has a lower coherence and less energy in the lowest frequency compared to the Gaussian turbulence box.